 On December 16, 1656, Georg Reidt, citizen and old mayor of Chur, sold to Bernhard Köhl a stable and barn located near the smithy guild for 350 gulden.
 Bernhard thus increased his property on Reichsgasse.

 In November 1690, Hans Lutzi Pedron and his sister Ursula Pedron sold to the mayor Bernhard Köhl the house (5) with stable inherited from their grandfather Klaas Hassler and their father Lutzi Pedron, respectively, located on the upper Reichgasse in Chur, for the price of 1,153 gulden.
 Signed by the Chur chancellor Johann Baptista Bawier.

 "The dwelling house together with the rear vaulted corridor and stables attached to it, bordering towards the morning on Gevatter Daniel Sißen Haus and Funfer Caspar Paravicinen Haus together with stables and common alley next to the Paradies, at noon on the common Reichsgasse and at midnight on löbliche Schmiedzunft Hösli."
 This is how the location of the property is described.

 In the entry in his will of 1690, he boasts that he "has his residential house together with the Lutzi Pedronen house purchased for it, which is a threefold delicious and beautiful house, because I have set my new noble coat of arms in stone".
-At the latest at this time he lived with his family in this house.
 This coat of arms is no longer attached to the building today.

 St. Martinsplatz, House No. 172, heute St. Martinsplatz 4